Long Bio | Short Bio | Images | CV

 She is the author of two small-press poetry chapbooks—The Swallows (self-published in 2012—reissued by Blue Sketch Press in 2016) and Trusting in Imaginary Spaces (Tired Hearts Press, 2010).
 She served as the nonfiction editor of DISMANTLE (Thread Makes Blanket Press, 2014), an anthology celebrating the VONA/Voices workshop.
 With Jesse Welch, she co-edited In the Shadow of the Mic: Three Decades of Slam Poetry in Pittsburgh (Bridge & Tunnel Books, 2020).

 Ramírez co-founded Aster(ix) Journal in 2013 with novelist Angie Cruz.
 Aster(ix) is a literary arts journal dedicated to social justice, as well as giving voice to the censored and the marginalized.
-In 2020, she founded the podcast Charla Cultural with Karla Lamb, produced by City of Asylum and Aster(ix) Journal.
+From 2021-2022, she co-hosted the podcast Charla Cultural with Karla Lamb, produced by City of Asylum and Aster(ix) Journal.

 Once a nationally ranked slam poet and poetry slam tournament director, she co-founded the Pittsburgh Poetry Collective (home of the Steel City Slam).
 After leaving the PPC in 2016, she founded the infamous Nasty Slam.
-Ramírez continues to perform on stages around the country.
-She was featured in the 2014 Legends of Poetry Slam Showcase and TEDxHouston, as well as the 2016 Three Rivers Arts Festival.
+She was featured in the 2014 Legends of Poetry Slam Showcase and TEDxHouston 2013, as well as the 2016 Three Rivers Arts Festival.
 In 2017, she performed as a featured storyteller for the Moth’s Mainstage show in Pittsburgh.

 Born in Mexico City, Ramírez grew up in McAllen, TX and is a graduate of both Rice University (B.A.
 English) and the University of Pittsburgh (MFA in Nonfiction Writing).
 She went on to teach at the University of Pittsburgh as a lecturer and visiting lecturer in the writing program for almost a decade.
 Ramírez has taught in the MFA low-residency programs at Carlow University and Chatham University.

 She is VONA and National Hispanic Institute alum, a perpetually-disappointed fan of Mexican soccer, and a lover of large bodies of water.
-She once appeared on Jeopardy!
+She is Jewish and an omnivore.
+She once lost terribly on Jeopardy!

-She lives in Pittsburgh with her husband, two children, and two adorable dogs that are probably fighting each other right now.
-She’s currently into vegetable gardening, planning bike rides that never happen, and collecting Funko Pop figurines.
-She’ll rarely say no to a taco.
-Or a margarita.
+She currently lives in Pittsburgh with her husband, two children, and a dog whose name translates to “suitcase.”
+She’s enjoys vegetable gardening, planning bike rides that never happen, and collecting Funko Pop figurines.
+She’ll rarely say no to a taco—or a margarita.

 Short Bio